-Most UAS Juneau classes will be cancelled to allow students and faculty the opportunity to attend and/or present at the Symposium.
-Check your class syllabus or talk with your professors to see if your classes will be cancelled on the day of the event.
+Most UAS Juneau classes were cancelled to allow students and faculty the opportunity to attend and/or present at the Symposium.

-While the Symposium will be held on the UAS Juneau campus, keynote speeches and a selection of breakout sessions will be available live via distance.
-Details will be added when available.
+While the Symposium was held on the UAS Juneau campus, keynote speeches and a selection of breakout sessions were made available live via distance.
+Check back for select recorded sessions to be made available.

 Mania and depression are both culturally constructed as well as physiological processes.
 However, focusing on one side of the metaphorical coin (i.e., the biological or brain) we undermine the impact of modern societal changes.
 This lecture will use an anthropological lens to illuminate causal elements for the rise in mood disorders in the United States by examining stressors of contemporary life (i.e., economic instability, income inequality, the Western construction of the self) as opposed to mere biochemical abnormalities.
 In addition, listen to my own personal and familial experiences of mood episodes as we critically analyze the medical model of “mental illness” contextualized with the impact of culture, history and social changes.